marko-cerovac/material.nvim/README.md

 vim.api.nvim_set_keymap('n', '<C-0>', [[<Cmd>lua require('material.functions').change_style('darker')<CR>]], { noremap = true, silent = true })
 ```

+## ⚠️ Importaint note:
-+ Importaint note: the functions do not play well with lualine
+The functions do not play well with lualine.
 I'm currently working on fixing this, but until I do, lualine will not look right after a call to these functions